Hoyasumii/avengers-endgame/README.md

 THANOS (2014): They'll never know it.
 Because you won't be alive to tell them.

-[The fighting starts, and Th
+[The fighting starts, and Tho